Post Updated June 21, 2018

 The first thing your customers see when they receive your product is what it comes in.
 Your box, mailer, envelope, or any packaging you use is the first chance to make a good impression.

 Take a look at Birchbox, a beauty subscription service, as an example.
 Their shipping box is simple, it looks good, and it’s on-brand.
-But the real magic happens when you open the box to reveal the Birchbox itself.
+You’ll even see Birchbox’s Instagram followers comment on how much they love it.

 Think from the outside in.
 Your branding should be visible right away, and it should catch your customer’s interest.
 One way to do this is by using custom shipping boxes or packaging tape, or adding a sticker of your logo on the mailer.